How Do I Make A Restaurant Quality Reduction Sauce

 You will often hear chefs say or cookbooks describe reducing a sauce until it is “thick enough to coat a spoon.”
 All this means is you dip a spoon in the sauce, and if the sauces sticks, it’s ready.
 If you reduce the sauce too much, just add a little more stock.

-You can read my full description on making pan sauces on my web site but here’s a simple recipe for making a quick reduction sauce at home.
+You can read my full description on making pan sauces, but here’s a simple recipe for making a quick reduction sauce at home.